-In this section we exploit KOL-m and KOL- ∂ for the solution of paradigmatic optimal control problems, which are meaningful for making fast and reliable scenario-analyses in the context of epidemic control.
+In this section we exploit KOL-m and KOL- ∂ for the solution of paradigmatic optimal control problems, which are meaningful for making fast and reliable scenarioanalyses in the context of epidemic control.
 More precisely, in Section 3.3.1 we are interested in the minimization of the eradication time prescribed a given epidemic threshold, while in Section 3.3.2 we tackle the minimization of the total amount of infected.

 3.3.1.
-Optimal control for estimating the minimum eradication time of rigorous mathematical results on the existence of an optimal solution, makes the eradication problem a desirable and mathematically solid benchmark to study the reliability of our KOL-based approach.
+Optimal control for estimating the minimum eradication time

+In the sequel, we focus on the minimization of the eradication time prescribed a given epidemic, building upon the theoretical results given in [13].
+The presence of rigorous mathematical results on the existence of an optimal solution, makes the eradication problem a desirable and mathematically solid benchmark to study the reliability of our KOL-based approach.
 We formulate the problem by considering the standard deterministic SIR model.